thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 You can treat this as a remote configuration for devices, enabling them to request shared attributes from ThingsBoard.
 See [user guide](/docs/user-guide/attributes/){:target="_blank"} for more details.

-The following parameters are used to configure attribute requests:
+The following parameters are used to configure attribute updates:
-- **Request type** - the type of the request sent to ThingsBoard (set to "Attribute request").
+- **Request type** - the type of the request sent to ThingsBoard (set to "Attribute updates").
 - **Device name filter** - regular expression device name filter, used to determine which devices should receive attribute updates see [regex](#regular-expressions) (more information with screenshot examples can be found in the [Usage examples](/docs/iot-gateway/config/mqtt/#usage-examples-1) section.
 - **Attribute filter** - regular expression attribute name filter, used to determine which attributes should be updated see [regex](#regular-expressions) (more information with screenshot examples can be found in the [Usage examples](/docs/iot-gateway/config/mqtt/#usage-examples-1) section).
 - **Response value expression** - the format of the attribute value in the response message.
 It can be parsed from [json-path](#json-path) (more information with screenshot examples can be found in the [Usage examples](/docs/iot-gateway/config/mqtt/#usage-examples-1) section).